ninelore/dotfiles/README.md

 But be aware: This isnt complete as of now, be prepared to tinker around!

 # Installation
-**I recommend using the yay pacman / AUR wrapper.
-It is required to use the package list txt coming sonn to automaticly install all requirements**
+**I recommend using the yay pacman/AUR wrapper.
+It's also required to use the package list txt coming soon to automaticly install all requirements**

 required package list is coming soon/tba.
 Until then, read the config files for requirements